-- Implement effective communication procedures – be brief, use clear text, and to-the-point.
+- Implement effective communication procedures—be brief, use clear text and to-the-point messages.

 - Give a good comprehensive briefing.
-(Refer to the Briefing Checklist inside the back cover of the Incident Response Pocket Guide, PMS 461.)
+(Refer to the Briefing Checklist inside the back cover of the Incident Response Pocket Guide (IRPG), PMS 461).

-- Keep a continuous information flow (e.g., updates on weather, fire behavior, work progress; changes in strategy/tactics; arrival of additional resources; solicit feedback).
+- Keep a continuous information flow (e.g., updates on weather, fire behavior, work progress; changes in strategy/tactics; arrival of additional resources; and solicitation of feedback).

 - Establish emergency check-in procedures.

-- Provide a minimum of 4 radios per 20-person firefighter crew.
+- Provide a minimum of four radios per 20-person firefighter crew.